 How businesses and consumers currently work around the problem

-Buffer ETAs and longer delivery SLAs.
-Sellers add extra days to ETAs to absorb the unpredictability.
+Buffer ETAs and longer delivery SLAs: Sellers add extra days to ETAs to absorb the unpredictability.
 That protects customer expectation but hurts conversion for fast-shipping buyers.

 These workarounds help, but they don’t scale and they’re fragile during peak season or shocks.